quantumJLBass/timeline-ai-gui/ROADMAP.md

 # Project Roadmap for "Timeline" Application
+# **NEVER USE PLACE HOLDERS ANYWHERE IN THE PROJECT**
 ## Task List:

 - [X] Task Set 1: Initialize Project
-  - [ ] Set up the Electron app framework with React and Redux integration.
+  - [X] Set up the Electron app framework with React and Redux integration.
-  - [ ] Create a 'Hello World' page as an initial test.
+  - [X] Create a 'Hello World' page as an initial test.
-  - [ ] Set up the project structure with the following folders:
+  - [X] Set up the project structure with the following folders:
     - [X] `src` for source code
     - [X] `public` for static files
     - [X] `assets` for assets (nested in `public` as `public/assets`)